• Is it better to dye clothes or re-buy?

 9 mins

-This episode of Recycled Content, is the 'Rubbish Process' from episode 38 of Talking Rubbish, which first aired on 17th April 2025.
+This episode of Recycled Content, is the 'Rubbish or Not' from episode 71 of Talking Rubbish, which first aired on 4th December 2025.

 While every effort has been made to provide the most accurate information, recycling guidance changes quickly and some advice may become outdated over time.
 Always check with your local council for the rules that apply to recycling in your area.
 On the main Talking Rubbish podcast, we include an additions and corrections section where we update anything we may have got wrong.